How to Tell if a Pet has a Spider Bite

-Spider bites can be difficult to diagnose with certainty, as they often resemble insect bites, bacterial infections or injuries.
-Accordingly, pet owners must monitor their pets for symptoms, such as severe muscle cramps, pain, disorientation or partial paralysis, which are commonly associated with dangerous spider bites.
+According to the Merck Veterinary Manual, pet owners should monitor their pets for symptoms, such as severe muscle cramps, pain, disorientation or partial paralysis, which are commonly associated with dangerous spider bites.
 Most spiders are harmless, but consult your veterinarian anytime you suspect your pet has sustained a bite, as the venom of some species can cause serious illness or death.

-True to their name, brown recluses are secretive, unaggressive spiders who often live in basements, tunnels and woodpiles.
+True to their name, brown recluses are secretive, nonaggressive spiders who often live in basements, tunnels and woodpiles.
 Laypersons regularly misidentify small, brown spiders as brown recluses, based on the observation of a violin-shape marking on their back.
-To accurately identify a brown recluse, you must note that is has unmarked legs with no hairs or spines, an unmarked abdomen and -- most importantly -- six eyes, arranged in three pairs.
+To accurately identify a brown recluse, the Merck Veterinary Manual advises you observe the spider has unmarked legs with no hairs or spines, an unmarked abdomen and — most importantly — six eyes, arranged in three pairs.

 The experts at Vetary note that while the brown recluse bites look painful, and your pet may experience itching and redness, these symptoms should go away within four days.
 If they persist, you should take your pet to the vet.

 Initial Spider Bite Symptoms